 The hardest challenge of producing ‘Tear’ was the difficult cinematography that the short film came with.
 In the penultimate scene, Alex walks across a dimly lit corridor, scattered with footsteps of white powder.
 Due to the lighting conditions, it was difficult to convey the repeating 'footstep' patterns while keeping the dire atmosphere.
 However, with careful post production and a conveniently placed light source, this problem was mitigated.

 From short comedies to a 20-minute martial art thriller, I’ve created many films since 2018.
-Through trial-and-error, I’ve honed my filmmaking skill.
+Through trial-and-error, I’ve worked to hone mh skills in filmmaking.
 I aim to continue experimenting and learning more about film in the future!

 Documentaries